 The Board entered into a five-year contract for administrative and actuarial services for the implementation and administration of the RAP program with Paragon Strategic Solutions Inc. Fees under the contract are paid on a quarterly basis and are scalable to allow for any variability in expenses, which depend on the occurrence of hurricanes.
-As of December 31, 2022, approximately \$157,000 has been paid for administrative and actuarial services and the following table provides a breakdown of the costs.
+As of March 31, 2023, approximately \$157,000 has been paid for administrative and actuarial services and the following table provides a breakdown of all paid expenses under the RAP program.